anhthi-ieig/aws-docs/19. Machine Learning/Amazon Polly.md

-## Amazon Polly
+## Amazon Polly - Turn text into life-like speech

-- Amazon Polly is an AWS service that `uses advanced deep learning technologies` to `turns text into lifelike speech`
+- Amazon Polly is an AWS service that `uses advanced deep learning technologies` to `turns text into speech`